Skip to content

 Wawel Cathedral in Krakow: All You Need to Know

-What you can find in this guide to Krakow’s Wawel Cathedral:
+What you’ll find in this guide to Krakow’s Wawel Cathedral:

 The Wawel Cathedral, also known as the Royal Archcathedral Basilica, holds significant importance as the Polish national sanctuary, commemorating the nation’s history, national identity, and the deep roots of Polish Christianity.
 What stands today is the magnificent Gothic Cathedral, the third edifice erected on this site.
 The original cathedral was built in the 11th century under the patronage of King Boleslaw I Chrobry.
 However, it was later replaced in 1140 by a Romanesque cathedral, which unfortunately succumbed to a fire in 1305.